ballet/ballet/docs/feature_engineering_guide.rst

 input to a learning algorithm.
 In Ballet, feature engineering is centered around creating logical features.

+At the end of the day, a feature is a tuple ``(input_columns, transformer_to_apply)``.
+Your job in feature engineering will be to define this tuple of input columns and a transformer to apply on them.

 .. tip::

    By the end of this guide, you will